Skip to content

 AI Framework Reference

-A voluntary U.S. government framework for managing AI risks across four functions — Govern, Map, Measure, Manage — designed to help organizations build trustworthy AI systems while balancing innovation with risk mitigation.
+A voluntary U.S. government framework for managing AI risks across four functions — Govern, Map, Measure, Manage — designed to help organizations build trustworthy AI systems.

 Strong Mappings